Front yard: Europe

-In many parts of Europe, the space in question is referred to as a front garden.

 The earliest form of front garden was the open courtyard popular with Spanish and Italian nobility.
 As housing evolved, so too did gardens and façades.
 Enclosed courtyards were surpassed in popularity by the large manicured gardens of French, German and Dutch palaces and stately homes.
 These traditions were carried by the Europeans to the Americas where courtyards remained popular among Spanish settlers in Florida while productive cottage gardens became commonplace among Dutch settlers and English pilgrims in Massachusetts.

 As suburbs developed around major European cities, the attitude to privacy, and by extension to front gardens, was decidedly different from that of the British.
 As one Dutch commentator highlighted (in the 1950s):

 In older cities and townships (with houses built several centuries earlier) front gardens are far less common, with front doors providing residents with access direct to the street.
 In these cases, planter boxes and micro-gardens have become popular as a way of "greening" façades that would otherwise be without plants; elements that make a, "significant contribution to the quality of the environment".